Clueninja/xwiimote-godot/README.md

 "$scons platform=linux"
 in the directory

+In project settings, disable vsync to get the wiimote to work properly

 To check for connected devices, use .list_devices() which will print out "Found device #" for each device connected

 1: set the interface using the .set_iface(int num) method.
 This sets the interface for the object so acceleration data, button data, etc can be read